-- We’ll be searching bags that comes into the Royal Pavilion (excluding suitcases which are not allowed in the building for conservation reasons).
-The visitor should places their bags and belongings on a table and step back; the security officer will then step forward and conduct a manual search of the items.
+- We’ll be searching bags that come into the Royal Pavilion (excluding suitcases which are not allowed in the building for conservation reasons).
+We will ask visitors to place their bags and belongings on a table and step back; the security officer will then step forward and conduct a manual search of the items.

-- The security officer may conduct a manual search of the visitor from behind (thus reducing face to face contact).
+- The security officer may also conduct a manual search of the visitor (this will be from behind thus reducing face to face contact).
 A hand-held metal detector will be used to search the individual for metallic items.
-If the metal detector alarms, the visitor will be asked to remove items from that area and the area should then be re-checked.
+If the metal detector alarms, the visitor will be asked to remove items from that area and the area will then be re-checked.

-- You could also be searched once you are in the Royal Pavilion.
+- Visirors could also be searched once they are in the Royal Pavilion.

 - We’ve worked closely with Sussex Police and other emergency services to plan a safe experience for everyone.

-- Bicycles, electric scooters, mobility scooters and other large mobility vehicle (excluding motorized wheelchairs)
+- Bicycles, electric scooters, mobility scooters and other large mobility vehicles (excluding motorised wheelchairs).

-- Chewing gum, Spray Paint, Food and drink or any other items that could stain or cause a damage
+- Chewing gum, spray paint, food and drink or any other items that could stain or cause damage.

-- Suitcases, shopping trolley or any wheeled items that can damage our carpets (excluding wheelchairs)
+- Suitcases, shopping trollies or any other wheeled items that could damage our carpets (excluding wheelchairs).

-- Banned knives as per government guidelines available at this link: https://www.gov.uk/buying-carrying-knives
+- Banned knives as per government guidelines: https://www.gov.uk/buying-carrying-knives

 - Firearms including CS Gas Canisters and Pepper Sprays